felipecarrillo100/riux-project/README.md

 ## To use

-To use the react project simply import it in your project as just another NPM library.
+To use the library in a new project simply import the library as you import any another NPM library.
 The main requirements of your project is ES6 and loaders  for CSS/SCSS and images PNG/SVG and fonts.